 We especially enjoyed the lemony mixed drink option!
 But the real highlight, was our funny bartender.
 She had all of us laughing as we sipped on the tasty rum.
 The perfect way to end our unique day.

-Bonus: Alexander Graham Bell National Historic Site
+Nearby: Alexander Graham Bell National Historic Site

 Craving more hands-on history after your trip to the Fortress of Louisbourg?
 The Alexander Graham Bell National Historic Site is a little over an hour away and offers the chance to actually touch the famous inventor’s possessions (with protective gloves, of course).